JedidiahPepple/JayJay-OG/README.md

 # Welcome

-- keep it short and non ambiguous
+- keep it detailed and non ambiguous
 - communicate effectively
 - be open minded